 Without a stable ozone layer, humans are that much more vulnerable to ultraviolet radiation.

-- World Health Organization, ultraviolet radiation can decrease immune function and increase rates of cancer.
+- Cancer and immune system - According to the World Health Organization, ultraviolet radiation can decrease immune function and increase rates of cancer.

 - Skin cancer - 1% increase in UV radiation increases skin cancer by 2-3% according to NASA (Effects).